Salesforce

 If the 7.5 AMP controller fuse is blown, the controller’s charging mechanism is unable to function, thus preventing the battery from going on a charge cycle.
 Over time this can result in a low, very low, or dead battery.

-If the battery is dead, you will need to remove the battery replace or use an appropriate battery charger see battery manufacturer guidelines.
+If the battery is dead, you will need to remove and replace the battery or use an appropriate battery charger (see battery manufacturer guidelines).

 Powered by